when-dev/when-dev/README.md

 - **Looking for a job as a front-end developer**
 - Learning: Express.js, Web Socket, SPA/MPA, CI/CD.
-- Working on: Dashboard.
+- Working on: Interactive Map.
 A pet project to improve my soft skills and practice Next.js.